 In fact, data displayed in Figure 9 shows that customers in markets where prices are not regulated have access to more diverse services and a wider choice of offers.
 Dual fuel offers are available in 75% of the markets without price regulation and only in 44% in those with regulated prices.
-Certified green energy offers are available in 92% of the markets without price regulated prices.
+Certified green energy offers are available in 92% of the markets without price regulation and in 67% of the markets with regulated prices.
 Only 50% of markets with regulated prices offer energy pricing alternatives, while this option is available in 92% of markets without price regulation.